bifravst/bifravst/README.md

 - _serverless_: _Bifravst_ uses a serverless architecture as much as possible to have near zero costs for the operation during development but provide horizontal scaling resources to be used in a production system if needed.
-- _cloud native_: _Bifravst_ samples are designed following the respective cloud
+- _cloud native_: _Bifravst_ examples are designed following the respective
-  providers' best practices to reduce development efforts due to abstraction.
+  cloud providers' best practices to reduce development efforts due to abstraction.
 - _being offline is not an exception_: highly mobile IIoT products need to handle unreliable connections gracefully, by implementing mechanisms to retry sending of failed data.
 This also means that the sensor measurements need to be timestamped when they are created, not when they arrive at the cloud.
-- _maximize powersaving_: the firmware samples should highlight power-saving
+- _maximize powersaving_: the firmware examples should highlight power-saving
   features of the nRF9160 because this is critical for developing very small form-factor devices.